skenderidis/nap-dashboard/README.md

 ## Dashboards

 ### Main Dashboard
-This is the main dashboard that provides an overview of all the violations that have been logged by NGINX App Protect.
+This is the main dashboard that provides an overview of all the violations that have been logged by NGINX App Protect WAF.
 From this table you can navigate to the other dashboards like SupportID, by clicking on the links.
 Some of the graphs/tables included in this dashboard are:
 - Attacks recorded and mitigated
 - Violation categories
 - Attacks over time